-A. Yes, you do need a visa to enter Australia if you are staying longer than simply transiting.
-Most U.S. and Canadian passport-holders traveling to Australia as a tourist for fewer than 90 days, can obtain an Electronic Travel Authority (ETA).
+A. Yes, you do need a visa to enter Australia if you will be there for more time than simply transferring to your onward flight.
+Most U.S. and Canadian passport holders traveling to Australia as a tourist for fewer than 90 days can obtain an Electronic Travel Authority (ETA).
 If you don’t qualify for an ETA, information on acquiring a Visitor Visa can be found here.
 While it’s not technically necessary to obtain an Australian visa if you’re simply transferring planes (and not stopping over), you may want to do so in case there are delays and you end up in Australia for longer than anticipated.

-A. Yes it will.
-However, we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in PNG.
+A. Yes it will, but we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in PNG.

-Q. Do you recommend any special vaccinations for this trip?
+Q. Other than a Covid-19 vaccine, do you recommend any special vaccinations for this trip?